telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver.md

 ---
 title: Implementing a Custom ReportSource Resolver
 page_title: Implementing a Custom ReportSource Resolver Explained with Example
-description: "Learn how to Implement a Custom ReportSource Resolver for the Telerik Reporting REST Service and how to chaing it with other resolvers through the fallback mechanism."
+description: "Learn how to Implement a Custom ReportSource Resolver for the Telerik Reporting REST Service and how to chain it with other resolvers through the fallback mechanism."
 slug: telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver
 tags: how,to,implement,a,custom,report,source,resolver
 published: True